brettinternet/homeops/README.md

 ### Bastion provision

 Provision and setup a bastion server with a Digital Ocean Droplet.
-The setup creates a WireGuard server on the bastion host and creates a client configuration on the home server.
-DNAT and SNAT traffic to and from the home server is routed through the bastion host with iptables.
+The setup creates a WireGuard server on the remote host and creates a client configuration on the home server.
+DNAT and SNAT traffic to and from the home server is routed through the bastion node with iptables.

 ### Upgrade

-Upgrade Arch Linux and Ubuntu cache, packages and distribution.
+Upgrade pacman and apt cache, packages and the apt distribution.

 ### Server setup

-Deploy docker compose configuration files and run the rootless container orchestration.
+Deploy docker compose and run the rootless container orchestration.

-Setup [SnapRAID](https://www.snapraid.it/) for JBOD disk backup and configure cron to run a [snapraid-runner](https://github.com/Chronial/snapraid-runner) script to run a parity sync and periodically check the data and parity for errors.
+Setup [SnapRAID](https://www.snapraid.it/) for JBOD disk parity and configure cron to run a [snapraid-runner](https://github.com/Chronial/snapraid-runner) script to sync parity and periodically check the data for errors.

 ## Docker orchestration